Where Does Bernie Go Now?

 Gabriel: I must.
 Anyway, they’re not shying from the reality that the path looks pretty tough now, especially with the next few weeks looking Biden-friendly.

 Ben: As you said, Michigan looms large; yesterday, Sanders canceled a planned rally in Mississippi to focus on that state instead.
-But Biden’s got all the momentum and some key endorsements, including the state’s popular governor, Gretchen Whitmer.
+But Biden’s got all the momentum and some key endorsements, including that of the state’s popular governor, Gretchen Whitmer.
 If Biden shellacs Bernie there on Tuesday, is there a sense that it really might be the end?

 Gabriel: I really don’t see a world where Sanders stops running after Michigan, and a shellacking is unlikely.
 But there’s no doubt it’s a really important potential inflection point.
 Here’s a hot take: Watch Washington on Tuesday too.
 That’s a big state Sanders is supposed to win.
 If it’s closer than he’d like, that could be a massive problem.
-For all these reasons, btw, I would expect to see Sanders going really hard at Biden at the debate next Sunday.
+For all these reasons, BTW, I would expect to see Sanders going really hard at Biden at the debate next Sunday.

 Ben: What points do you expect him to hit hardest?
 It’s going to be a completely different dynamic with just the two of them onstage — Sanders has certainly been much steadier on his feet during these things than Biden has.

 Gabriel: I think some of it depends on what happens in Michigan and the degree to which Sanders still sees a path available to him through other midwestern states.
-If he’s feeling optimistic about that, NAFTA and trade will be front-and-center, though other old standbys like his Iraq war vote and record on Social Security funding will be there, too.
+If he’s feeling optimistic about that, NAFTA and trade will be front and center, though other old standbys like his Iraq War vote and record on Social Security funding will be there, too.
 It’s like we always predicted: The race will come down to mid-’90s and early-’00s legislative records.

 It’s a lot harder to predict what that would look like if Sanders gets clobbered in Michigan and looks like he’s going to be destroyed in Florida the next week too.
-Sanders’ whole bet right now is that he’s the guy who can win over working-class white men in industrial areas as well as Latinos.
+Sanders’s whole bet right now is that he’s the guy who can win over working-class white men in industrial areas as well as Latinos.
 Those are both hugely important groups for the general election.
 But if those two states look out of reach in the primary, it’s a hard case to make.
-(I’m trying to be careful, by the way, not to conflate primary and general election viability in specific states.
+(I’m trying to be careful, by the way, not to conflate primary and general-election viability in specific states.
 The precise point I’m trying to make centers around the fact that Sanders pitches himself as ESPECIALLY able to appeal to those groups.)

 Ben: What states look promising for Bernie in the coming month?
 What could keep this race close?